paulscherrerinstitute/PSIPositronProduction/README.md

 To run an analysis:

 * Open the Jupyter notebook in JupyterLab (recommended) or JupyterNotebook.
+* Check which data files are required by the analysis and make sure that all necessary `.tar.xz` files stored in `GIT_PSIPositronProduction/Data` have been decompressed (usually to a `.dat` file).
 * In the menu: Run > Run All Cells.
 * Wait for the evaluation up to the last cell.